RumiMansoubi/ECM1410-2025T2-PairProgrammingCoursework/07_patching_to_v0.3.4.md

 As mentioned thanks to some students who identified some inconsistences in the interface.
 I have created a patch script which attemmpts to update your repository with the corrections.

-The idea is that your `GamesLeagueInterface.java` file gets replaced with v0.3.4 (started as v0.3.1) which has the fixes.
+The idea is that your `GamesLeagueInterface.java` file gets replaced with v0.3.5 (started as v0.3.1) which has the fixes.
-The patch script tries to automatically make corresponding changes to your GamesLeague.java file (which should be in your ./src/gamesleague directory).
+The patch scripts try to automatically make corresponding changes to your GamesLeague.java file (which should be in your ./src/gamesleague directory).

 You can either use the instructions below to try to patch your code, or make the changes manually to the files using the list of corrections below.

+**Note if you applied a previous patch file there is no problem downloading and running the latest patch provided to make the additional changes.**

 Please run the following commands in your CodeSpace to download and run the patch with the documentation/exception fixes.
 (Make sure to commit and push any code you have been working on).